Criticality in spreading processes without time-scale separation and the critical brain hypothesis: Results

-This pair of PGFs combines to define the PGF $H_0(x) = \sum_{s=1}^\infty P_n(s) s^x$ which corresponds to the outbreak-size distribution $P_n(s)$ obtained from sampling random active nodes.
+This pair of PGFs combines to define the PGF $H_0(x) = \sum_{s=1}^\infty P_n(s) x^s$ which corresponds to the avalanche-size distribution $P_n(s)$ obtained from sampling random active nodes (denoted with the sub-script $n$).
 Derivatives of $H_0(x)$ evaluated at $x=0$ directly yield $P_n(s)$.
-The average cluster size is just given by $\langle s\rangle_n = H_0'(1)$ and the susceptibility $\chi = \langle s^2 \rangle_c = \frac{H_0'(1)}{\int_0^1 H_0(x) \dup x}$ (where the ${}_c$ sub-script indicates sampling over clusters as opposed to active nodes).
-Since the giant component is the unique infinite-size outbreak, the probability a random active node belongs to it is just $1-H_0(1)$, and so the giant component is also determined by $H_0$.
-For sufficiently small $p$ and $q$, the giant component is zero and all clusters are finite, but as the critical line is approached the susceptibility $\chi$ diverges as $\chi \sim |q_c - q|^{-1}$ (for fixed $p$) or $\chi \sim |p_c - p|^{-1}$ (for fixed $q$) as derived in the supplementary.
+The average cluster size is just given by $\langle s\rangle_n = H_0'(1)$ and the susceptibility $\chi = \langle s^2 \rangle_c = {H_0'(1)}/{\int_0^1 H_0(x) \dup x}$, where the sub-script $c$ indicates sampling over clusters as opposed to active nodes.
+Since the giant component is the unique infinite-size avalanche, the probability a random active node belongs to it is just $1-H_0(1)$, and so the giant component is also determined by $H_0$.
+For sufficiently small $p$ and $q$, the giant component is zero and all clusters are finite, but as the critical line is approached the susceptibility $\chi$ diverges as $\chi \sim |q_c - q|^{-1}$ (for fixed $p$) or $\chi \sim |p_c - p|^{-1}$ (for fixed $q$) as derived in Appendix~\ref{sec:appendix_gfunc}.
 This divergence defines the critical line, which can be simply expressed as

 where $\sigma(p,q)$ is the reproduction number or branching ratio, and $\sigma_m(p,q)$ is the merging number, corresponding to the number of cascades of activity leading to a randomly-selected active node with at least one parent.
-Clearly then, the critical line has $\sigma < 1$ for all $\sigma_m > 0$, meaning that epidemics can occur even before an average reproduction number of $1$ is attained.
+Clearly then, the critical line has $\sigma < 1$ for all $\sigma_m > 0$, meaning that giants can occur even before an average reproduction number of $1$ is attained.